 - (2) The amounts reported in the "Stock Awards" column and the "Option Awards" column reflect the aggregate grant date fair values in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 18, Note 19 and Note 16 in the Notes to the Corporation's audited financial statements for the fiscal years ended December 31, 2020, 2019 and 2018, respectively, included in our 2020 Form 10-K and the Corporation's Annual Reports on Form 10-K/A filed with the SEC on February 20, 2020 and February 27, 2019, respectively.
+Assumptions used in the calculation of these amounts are included in Note 18, Note 18 and Note 19 in the Notes to the Corporation's audited financial statements for the fiscal years ended December 31, 2021, 2020 and 2019, respectively, included in our 2021 Form 10-K and the Corporation's Annual Reports on Form 10-K filed with the SEC on February 23, 2021 and February 20, 2020, respectively.
 These amounts include both performance and non-performance based awards and vested and unvested awards, as applicable. - (3) Aggregate earnings are dependent on the investment decisions made by the executive.
 All earnings are market earnings, and none are preferential or set by the Corporation.
 Messrs.
-Dugan, Johnson, Kaul, Manson and Rayner had aggregate earnings under our Nonqualified Plan in 2020 of \$149,109, \$28,331, \$296,912, \$7,816 and \$115,878, respectively. - (4) "All Other Compensation" for all of our NEOs includes \$7,500 in matching contributions made by the Corporation pursuant to our 401(k) Plan and \$5,000 of Class A Shares granted to each NEO pursuant to our discretionary contributions to the 401(k) Plan, and imputed income related to group term life insurance.
-Mr. Kaul's "All Other Compensation" includes amounts related to programs put in place by Hughes prior to the Hughes Acquisition and is composed of (i) \$13,368 for executive medical benefits, (ii) \$18,134 for financial planning services and related travel, and (iii) personal liability insurance. - 6) Mr. Dugan's base salary was not increased in 2020. - (6) The base salaries of Messrs.
-Johnson, Kaul, Manson and Rayner were increased effective November 2020.
+Dugan, Johnson, Kaul, Manson and Rayner had aggregate earnings under our Nonqualified Plan in 2021 of \$63,515, \$23,117, \$284,266, \$18,044 and \$138,209, respectively. - (4) For 2021, "All Other Compensation" for all of our NEOs includes \$7,500 in matching contributions made by the Corporation pursuant to our 401(k) Plan and \$5,000 of Class A Shares granted to each NEO pursuant to our discretionary contributions to the 401(k) Plan, and imputed income related to group term life insurance.
+For 2021, "All Other Compensation" for Messrs.
+Dugan, Manson and Rayner also includes \$1,500 in contributions made by the Corporation pursuant to the Corporation's health savings account program.
+Mr. Kaul's "All Other Compensation" for 2021 includes amounts related to programs put in place by Hughes prior to the Hughes Acquisition, and is composed of (i) \$13,683 for executive medical benefits, (ii) \$18,155 for financial planning services and related travel, and (iii) \$4,314 for personal liability insurance. - (5) The base salaries of Messrs.
+Dugan, Johnson, Kaul, Manson and Rayner were not increased in 2021.